 What Criminal Exposure Could You Be Subject to Because of your SBA PPP Loan?

-After Mnuchin, the Treasury Secretary announced that all SBA PPP loans of $2 million are guaranteed an audit, and smaller loans may be audited as well, there has been concern surrounding potential criminal exposure.
-How can you, as a small business owner avoid the risk of exposing themselves to criminal charges?
+Mnuchin, the Treasury Secretary announced that all SBA PPP loans of $2 million are guaranteed to be audited.
+However, smaller loans may be audited as well.
+This announcement resulted in business owners being concerned about potential criminal exposure.

-During an audit, IRS is looking for signs that you took funds when your businesses did not really need them.
+During an audit, SBA is looking for signs that you took funds when your businesses did not really need them.
 These audits are an effort to make sure only those who needed assistance received it.
-Followed by those that could survive on their own funds did not take away from businesses that were failing.

 Business owners can avoid criminal charges during an SBA loan audit by following these protocols:

 - Make sure all certifications you submitted for the loan are accurate

 - Hold onto appropriate documentation to support loan application certifications